Focus Areas

 Early Childhood Care and Education

 Early Childhood Care and Education (ECCE) is an integral part of the right to education from birth.
 It refers to a range of processes, mechanisms and programs that sustain, support and aid in the holistic development of children below eight years of age.
 Therefore, access to quality ECCE, is vital in laying the foundations for children’s long-term development, well-being, learning, and health.
-It is also an essential element for realisation of all human rights and attaining educational achievement.
+It is also an essential element for the realisation of all human rights and attaining educational achievement.

 Access to quality ECCE is vital in laying the foundations for children’s long-term development, well-being, learning, and health.
-It is also an essential element for realisation of all human rights and attaining educational achievement.
+It is also an essential element for the realisation of all human rights and attaining educational achievement.

 The right to ECCE and pre-primary education